Wire-Network/wire-cdt/docs/abi-tables.md

 ## `[[sysio::kv_key]]`

 The override names a struct whose fields become the table's ABI key layout.

+**Where it is looked for**, in order: the row itself, then the enclosing class, then each enclosing namespace out to the translation unit.
+It may be a struct or an alias to one.
+The **first scope that declares the name decides** — a nearer declaration shadows an outer one — and it must be a complete struct there.

+That is a rule, not an approximation of C++ lookup: abigen runs after Sema, so it cannot see using-declarations, inline namespaces or dependent scopes.
+Anything it cannot resolve is an error naming what it looked for, rather than a guess.

-It must be **visible where the table is instantiated** — that translation unit is the one whose key layout reaches the ABI, and nothing later can repair it:
+It must also be **visible where the table is instantiated** — that translation unit is the one whose key layout reaches the ABI, and nothing later can repair it:

 ```
 error: abigen error (kv_key struct 'logical_key' is not visible where this table is